gbv/beaconspec/appendices.md

 target database
   : is the set (or superset) of all target URIs in a link dump. relation type
-  : a common releation between targets and sources in a link dump.
+  : is a common type of connection between target URIs and source URIs in a link dump.

 # BEACON XML format